holtgrewe/tracdox/trac-sphinx/source/Tutorial/FileIO.rst

 Memory mapped files allow very fast access to files since they enable you to read data with few, if any additional buffers.
 Wikipedia has a `nice article on memory mapped files <http://en.wikipedia.org/wiki/Memory-mapped_file>`_.

-In SeqAn, you access memory mapped files using the [dox:MMapString MMapString] specialization.
+In SeqAn, you access memory mapped files using the :dox:`MMapString` specialization.
 After opening the mapped string using :dox:`File#open open`, you can access its contents as if you were manipulating a normal :dox:`String`.
 The following shows a simple example: